2017 Monster Energy NASCAR Cup Series: New race format and points system

 The 2017 season introduced major changes to the format of races and the points system in all three of NASCAR's national series, announced during a press conference on January 23, 2017.
 Most races are divided into three stages, with most races seeing the first two segments consisting of roughly a quarter distance with the third stage being half distance.
 The only points race exception is the Coca-Cola 600, which is split into 4 100-lap stages.
 A race is considered official after the completion of the second stage (equating roughly to the previous requirement of 50% of the scheduled distance under the previous format), meaning that the race can be halted with a winner during the third stage due to factors such as darkness or inclement weather.
 A competition caution is held at the end of each stage, during which drivers may optionally take a pit stop before the restart for the next stage.
-The pit stop at the end of each stage is optional and teams risk losing track position if they have a slow pit stop or if teams elect not to pit.
-Additionally, pit road is closed once the leader of the race crosses the start-finish-line with 2 laps to go in the stage.
+Additionally, the pit road is closed once the leader of the race crosses the start-finish-line with 2 laps to go in the stage.